 There are now no more doubts

-In his note, he mentioned again that the next generation iPad Pro will have a 3D camera based on time-of-flight technology.
-This technology is similar in principle to the infrared TrueDepth camera system that has been found in today's iPhones since the X series and enables facial recognition.
-Using the time-of-flight method (TOF), the sensor calculates the time it takes for light to reach a surface - it can therefore determine depth information and thus create more precise images.
+In his note, he again mentioned that the next-generation iPad Pro will feature a 3D camera based on Time-of-Flight technology.
+This technology is similar in principle to the infrared TrueDepth camera system found in current iPhones since the X series, which enables facial recognition.
+Using the Time-of-Flight (TOF) method, the sensor calculates the time it takes light to reach a surface – thus, it can determine depth information and thus create more precise images.
 It is still unknown what the iPhone SE successor will actually be called.
-It is not expected that the new entry-level device will be called the iPhone SE 2, as it will appear in the design of the iPhone 8.
-The name "iPhone SE 2" is therefore only used for orientation.
-You can find out everything we know about the SE successor so far here.
+It is not expected that the new entry-level device will be called the iPhone SE 2, as it is expected to feature the iPhone 8 design.
+The term "iPhone SE 2" is therefore used only for orientation.
+You can find out everything we know so far about the SE successor here. here.
 In today's report, Kuo did not provide any new details.
 The note simply serves to emphasize again what we can expect from Apple in the foreseeable future.
 Since Kuo and Bloomberg have confirmed this process, we can now assume that the predictions will come true exactly as they are.
 (Photo by Jirapong Manustrong / Bigstockphot)